yrrid/submission-prize1b/README.md

 ## Questions & Comments

-For technical questions about this submission, please feel free to email, `nemmart at snarkify.io`.
+For technical questions about this submission, please feel free to email us at:
+ `nemmart at snarkify.io`, `tony at ingonyama.com`, and `fabrizio_m at hotmail.com`.